It’s Easy to Reduce Your Homeowner’s Insurance Costs

 And, there are several variables within the policy that can be adjusted in order to bring the premiums down considerably:

 Most homeowners’ insurance policies in Texas will offer one deductible for all perils and a separate standalone deductible for wind and hail.
 This standalone deductible typically will be based on a percentage of the homes’ replacement cost.
 One effective way to reduce the premiums would be to up this wind/hail deductible up from 1% to 2% as an example.
 But be mindful increasing your deductible means you will be responsible for substantially more out of pocket exposure should your property be damaged by a Hurricane or Hail storm.

-Look to Purchase Your Home and Auto Insurance from the Same Carrier
+2. Look to Purchase Your Home and Auto Insurance from the Same Carrier

-Many insurance carriers will offer sizeable discounts for having multiple policies under one insurance company.
+Many insurance carriers will offer sizable discounts for having multiple policies under one insurance company.
 Discounts for having home and auto bundled can range from 15% to as high as 40%.
 This does sound like a lot, but have your insurance agent or broker be sure to cross reference this with a variety of insurance carriers to ensure this is the best option.
 In many cases, the net savings can be more by purchasing multiple carriers for home and auto.

-Adjust the Replacement Cost of Your Dwelling
+3. Adjust the Replacement Cost of Your Dwelling

 But, be very careful not to reduce your coverage amount for dwelling below 80% of the true replacement cost.
 If this occurs and you have a loss, you could wind up paying a whole lot more than what you bargained for.
 This is because insurers will place an exclusion ratio on the amount they would reimburse you that equates to the difference of the insurance you purchased

 Generally speaking, it is always advisable to purchase 100% of your replacement cost in the event of a total loss.
 However, slight reductions in dwelling coverage will have a fairly significant effect in lowering premiums.

-Consider Scheduling Expensive Jewelry or Other Possessions Separately
+4. Consider Scheduling Expensive Jewelry or Other Possessions Separately

 Many people never realize the devastating impact to a homeowners’ policy a theft loss can have.
 If this occurs and you file a claim for theft of expensive personal items, you could wind up paying a lot more in premiums at renewal and potentially being uninsurable with other carriers for as much as 3 to 5 years after the theft loss.

-Review Coverage Annually to ensure Best Pricing
+5. Review Coverage Annually to Ensure Best Pricing

 Also, it is a good idea to have a discussion about the appropriate amount of insurance you have with your agent or broker.
 Being under insured at the time of a claim is definitely not the right time to discover you have inadequate insurance in place.
 If you completed any renovation projects during the year or possibly built an add on structure to your home it is important your agent review this with you to determine you have the correct amount of insurance.